Frequently asked questions about coronavirus

 COVID-19 case and death counts are updated daily on the COVID-19 dashboard.

 Although most of the cases will be mild or moderate, the infection can cause serious illness and there is a potential for many people to become ill at the same time, overwhelming our healthcare system.
 If that happens, people requiring care may not be able to get it when they need it.
-Every King County resident has a responsibility to each other to make sure our community collectively lessens the impact of this disease.

 Public Health has issued several measures to help slow the spread of COVID-19.
 We strongly encourage everyone to avoid all non-essential contact with others in the community regardless of whether they are young and healthy or not.